giantswarm/docs/sources/guides/mysql-backup.md

   mysql-archiver
 ```

-Let's have a closer look at what these environment variables are doing.
+What these environment variables mean:

 * `S3_BUCKET`: Name of the bucket you want to put backups in.
 May include additional path elements.
 Do not prepend `s3://`!
 * `AWS_ACCESS_KEY_ID`: The access key ID of the AWS account you configured to write to your target bucket.